ibm-cloud-docs/cloud-object-storage/python.md

 This example creates a `resource` object.
 A resource provides an object-oriented interface to COS.
 This allows for a higher level of abstraction than the low-level calls provided by a client object.

 Note that some operations (such as Aspera high-speed transfer) require a `client` object.
 Aspera itself requires Python version 3.6.

+**Legacy Notice**: Support for Aspera is considered legacy.
+Users are recommended to use Aspera Transfer SDK [https://developer.ibm.com/apis/catalog/aspera--aspera-transfer-sdk/API%20Reference].
 {:important}

 ```python